rackerlabs/genestack/docs/k8s-kubespray.md

 ansible -m shell -a 'hostnamectl set-hostname {{ inventory_hostname }}' --become all
 ```

-> NOTE in the above command I'm assuming the use of `cluster.local` this is the default **cluster_name** as defined in the
+!!! note

-  group_vars k8s_cluster file.
+    In the above command I'm assuming the use of `cluster.local` this is the default **cluster_name** as defined in the group_vars k8s_cluster file.
 If you change that option, make sure to reset your domain name on your hosts accordingly.

 The ansible inventory is expected at `/etc/genestack/inventory`